Faculty-Led Study Tours

 The Office of International Education offers several one-to-three week faculty-led study tours during the months of January, March, and May & June.
-In each program, a group of 15 students meets with the two faculty leaders during the semester and then travels together overseas.
+In each program, a group of 12 -15 students meet with the two faculty leaders during the semester, and then travel together overseas.

 Short-term study tours offer a great opportunity to gain exposure to another culture.
 For those students who prefer to travel with a group, or if academic requirements prevent semester long study abroad, they are an excellent option.
 Participants gain experience and self-confidence on these tours, and many choose to study or intern abroad for a full semester after they return.